-9.5.1 The outline permission established the principle of development with the building heights plan demonstrating development of 15m to 25m in general with localised building heights of up to 30m.
+- 9.5.1 The outline permission established the principle of development with the building heights plan demonstrating development of 15m to 25m in general with localised building heights of up to 30m.
 Closest to the river Lostock, the plan demonstrated a maximum of 20m in height.
-The proposal now is for a single large scale building measuring 295.5m long by 160m deep with shallow pitch roofs over to a maximum height of 22m with a footprint of 48,448.93sq m.
-Although higher by 2m than the Building Heights plan considered at outline stage, the overall scale is within the overall outline permission's description of development of up to 56,904sqm.

-9.5.2 The supporting statement indicates that a larger unit is now proposed to the northern parcel of the site as this enables a more efficient use of space and layout.
+The proposal now is for a single large-scale building measuring 295.5m long by 160m deep with shallow pitch roofs over.
+These were to be a maximum height of 22m but following deferral by Planning Committee, amendments were submitted which reduce the height from 22m to 18.5m at ridge and 16.7m at each elevation, by providing an alternative roof structure.
+The building has a footprint of 48,448.93sq m and the overall scale is within the outline permission's description of development of up to 56,904sqm. - 9.5.2 The supporting statement indicates that a larger unit is now proposed to the northern parcel of the site as this enables a more efficient use of space and layout.
 Additionally, a unit of this scale is likely to be occupied by a major tenant on a long term lease which would create and secure local jobs.

-9.5.3 As varied heights from 15m to 30m with 20m adjacent the river Lostock, were considered and approved at outline stage, it is considered that this RM application is consistent with the parameters and principles established by the outline approval and are considered acceptable.

-9.5.4 It is noted that a number of objections from neighbouring residents relate to the scale of the building.
-They consider the proposed building is too large and high and will appear overbearing when viewed from their properties.
+As part of the submitted amendments, the applicant has also provided details of the commercial requirements for a building of this size and this is reported in the 'Update' section at the beginning of this report. - 9.5.3 As varied heights from 15m to 30m with 20m adjacent the river Lostock, were considered and approved at outline stage, it is considered that this RM application is consistent with the parameters and principles established by the outline approval and are considered acceptable. - 9.5.4 It is noted that a number of objections from neighbouring residents related to the scale of the building.
+Residents consider the proposed building is too large and high and will appear overbearing when viewed from their properties.
 As indicated in the layout section above, a number of amendments have been made which seek to address some of the concerns raised.
-Particularly the building now achieves a greater spatial separation distance from residential properties, 50m at the closest point.
+In particular, the building now achieves a greater spatial separation distance from residential properties, 50m at the closest point and the height has been reduced.

-9.5.5 Given that the outline approval was based on building heights of between 15m and 30m with 20m adjacent the river Lostock, it is officers view that the amendments now make the proposal acceptable in terms of its scale adjacent to residential properties.
+9.5.5 Given that the outline approval was based on building heights of between 15m and 30m with 20m adjacent the river Lostock, it is officers view that, following these latest amendments and particularly the reduction in height, the proposal is acceptable in terms of its scale adjacent to residential properties.